• Skip to primary navigation

 The idea here is to concentrate the flavors of aged balsamic vinegar while taking the sting off of the red onion, before bringing them all together into a marriage of wonderful summery aromas.

-A really simple concept but it requires a little extra effort than simply drizzling some balsamic vinegar over sliced tomatoes.
-Absolutely worth dirtying up a pan for this one you guys.
+A really simple concept but it requires a little extra effort than simply drizzling some vinegar over sliced tomatoes.
+It’s absolutely worth dirtying up a pan for this one you guys.

 You really want to take advantage of the perfectly ripe, sweet and fragrant end of summer tomatoes.
-Heirloom tomatoes would be ideal for this dish but any cherry, Sungold or yellow grape variety would work just fine as well.
-Honestly, use a mix or whatever you have in season in your area right now.
+Heirloom tomatoes would be ideal for this dish but any cherry, Sungold or even yellow grape variety would work just fine as well.
+Honestly, use a mix or whatever you have in season in your area right now, whatever beauty you find at your local farmer’s market or your own garden.

-Can I add vegan cheese to this tomato salad ?
+Can I add vegan cheese to tomato salad?

 Glad you asked friends.
 I find that these tomatoes pair really nice with a vegan feta cheese like Violife or our homemade vegan mozzarella.
-However, refrain from tossing the cheese in the salad.
+However, if you do go this route then refrain from tossing the cheese into the salad.
 Sprinkle it over the top instead as it looks nicer and also maintains different layers of flavor.

 1. Start by choosing the best heirloom tomatoes you can get your hands on.